INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 Tom´s case is just one of many, where website, or in this case many websites were compromised by an attacker.
 Like usually, the website owner had no idea until the hosting provider saw something suspicious and contacted the website owner.
 But this was only the beginning…

-There are some options a website owner can consider when websites get hacked.
+There are some options a website owner can consider when their website got hacked.
 One thing for sure is to rebuild the sites and copy the content to the new website.
 This option will take a lot of time.
 We also recommended Tom to scan the files, grep the whole DB for base64, eval, PHP and iframes, check the file change dates, diff plugins/themes with original versions, update/upgrade and change access codes.

 All of Tom’s websites got hacked, but that was only the beginning.
 After your website gets hacked, what’s the first thing you do?
 You’ll find help, right.
 That’s exactly what Tom did, but the help was not the kind he was expecting, and we quote: